Durant’s sensational performance sends Nets to 3-2 lead

 TIP-INS

-Bucks: Antetokounmpo was the only player to receive All-NBA first-team votes on all 100 ballots, earning his third consecutive first-team selection. ...
+Bucks: Antetokounmpo had his third straight game with at least 30 points and 10 rebounds.
+He also was the only player to receive All-NBA first-team votes on all 100 ballots, earning his third consecutive first-team selection. ...
 Jrue Holiday had 19 points.

 Nets: Irving was voted to the All-NBA third team, the first All-NBA selection for the Nets since Jason Kidd was voted to the first team in the 2003-04 season. ...
 The Nets paid tribute to announcer Marv Albert, who was calling the game courtside for TNT.
 Albert, who is from Brooklyn, is planning to retire after nearly 60 years as a professional broadcaster after calling the Eastern Conference finals.